 Elder abuse, also known as elder mistreatment, generally refers to any knowing, intentional, or negligent act that causes harm or creates a serious risk of harm to an older person by a family member, caregiver, or other person in a trust relationship.

-In his 2019 report to Congress on elder fraud and abuse, Attorney General William Barr states, "Crimes against the elderly are particularly despicable because they exploit and endanger citizens that are among our most vulnerable."
+In his 2019 report to Congress on elder fraud and abuse, former Attorney General William Barr states, "Crimes against the elderly are particularly despicable because they exploit and endanger citizens that are among our most vulnerable."

 Learn more about the Office for Victims of Crime’s efforts to address elder fraud and abuse and provide services for the victims.
 This site also offers publications, resources, and training and technical assistance related to elder fraud and abuse.